2023: Ohaneze elders knock APC, PDP over zoning – The Sun Nigeria

 From Ndubuisi Orji, Abuja

-The Igbo Elders, in a communique, issued at end of a crucial meeting, at the weekend, in Abuja, to appraise the state of the nation, said the action of the two major political parties is a betrayal of the the South East geo-political zone.
+The Igbo Elders, in a communique, at end of a crucial meeting, at the weekend, in Abuja, to appraise the state of the nation, said the action of the two major political parties was a betrayal of the the South East zone.

-The chairman of the council, Chief Emmanuel Iwuanyanwu, who read the communique, noted that the council resolved to call for the inclusion of the rotation of the Presidency on the basis of the six geo-political zones in the country’s constitution.
+Chairman of the council, Chief Emmanuel Iwuanyanwu, who read the communique, noted that the council resolved to call for inclusion of rotation of Presidency on the basis of the six geo-political zones in the country’s constitution.

 “So, it is our view, strong view that, this zoning should be put in the constitution and it should be rotated among the six geopolitical zone.”

-The elders also condemned the spate of insecurity across the country and called on the government to raise to the challenge.
-The elders, who observed a minute silence in honour of those, who died in recent attack on the St Francis Catholic Church, in Owo, Ondo, noted that it is worrisome that the entire country is now being ravaged by insecurity.
+The elders also condemned the spate of insecurity across the country and called on government to rise to the challenge.
+The elders, who observed a minute silence in honour of those who died in recent attack on the St Francis Catholic Church, Owo, Ondo, noted that it was worrisome that the entire country is now being ravaged by insecurity.

 Leave a Reply